Bo family

-The Bo family is a prominent political Chinese family.
+The Bo family is a prominent political Chinese family from Dingxiang, Shanxi.
 Two of the most well-known members are Bo Yibo and his son Bo Xilai.
 Bo Yibo was one of the most senior political figures in China during the 1980s and 1990s.
 Bo Xilai a Chinese former politician who served as a member of the Politburo of the Chinese Communist Party (CCP) and Party Secretary of Chongqing from 2007 and 2012, and was later convicted on bribery and embezzlement charges.

 Bo Yibo

 Bo Yibo served as Minister of Finance in the early years of the People's Republic of China but who fell from favor in 1965 for supporting more open trade relations with the West.
 When the Cultural Revolution began in 1966, Bo Yibo, labeled a "rightist" and "counterrevolutionary", was purged from his posts and spent the ensuing twelve years in prison.
 Bo Yibo's wife, Hu Ming, was abducted by Red Guards in Guangzhou, and was either beaten to death or committed suicide.
 Under Deng Xiaoping, Bo Yibo was one of the Eight Great Eminent Officials.

 Bo Yibo had seven children.
 Aside from his eldest daughter, Bo Xiying, born to his first wife, Li Ruming, the rest were born to his second wife, Hu Ming.
 They are: eldest son Bo Xiyong, second son Bo Xilai, third son Bo Xicheng, fourth son Bo Xining, second daughter Bo Jieying, and youngest daughter Bo Xiaoying.
 Except for Xiaoying, a historian at Peking University, Bo Xilai's other siblings are active in politics and business.
 As of 2012, reports estimated the Bo family's total assets were worth between $136 million and $160 million.

+Bo Yibo had three daughters and four sons.
+With the exception of his eldest daughter Bo Xiying, all of his other children were born to his second wife, Hu Ming.